-Rolls (9.1 - 9.10) may be performed on horizontal, 45-degree or 90-degree lines, on complete loops, between part-loops and line, and following spin elements.
-They may be 1⁄4, 1⁄2, 3⁄4, or a full 360 degrees in their rotation, up to two consecutive full rolls.
+Rolls (9.1 - 9.10) may be performed on horizontal, 45-degree or 90-degree lines, on complete loops, between part-loops, between part-loops and line, and following spin elements.
+They may be 1/4, 1/2, 1/4, or a full 360 degrees in their rotation, up to two consecutive full rolls.
 Additionally, rolls may be flown in combination with turns as prescribed in Family 2 (Rolling Turns).
 In all cases, the same criteria apply: The rate of roll must be constant throughout the roll(s).
 The aircraft should continue to project, during the rolling portion, the prescribed plane and direction of flight.